 Who should go?
 Fans of tall buildings.

 Is it worth it?
 Due to the high price of the ticket we debated this one and decided only one of us would go.
 The decision was made easier when only one ticket was available.
-It’s a rip-off that to use the built-in binocular viewing stands costs an extra $3 USD for only 2 1/2 minutes of use.
+It’s not fair that after buying a ticket if you want to use the built-in binocular viewing stands it costs an extra $3 USD for only 2 1/2 minutes of use.